lgessler/microbert2/README.md

 tango run configs/microbert_coptic.jsonnet
 ```

+3. You can use tensorboard to monitor progress.
+Type `tensorboard --logdir workspace` to start the dashboard, and navigate to http://localhost:6006 to view training and validation curves.

-3. The finished `transformers.AutoModel`- and `transformers.AutoTokenizer`-compatible models will be saved to `workspace/models`.
+4. The finished `transformers.AutoModel`- and `transformers.AutoTokenizer`-compatible models will be saved to `workspace/models`.
 Be warned: multiple runs of the same configuration will result in the original model being overwritten, so be sure to e.g. change the value of `name` inside the configuration between runs.

 # Guide